Skelly0/Publicia/documentation/Publicia Documentation.md

 - `/list_commands`: Show all available commands

-- `/help`: Detailed help information
+- `/help`: Show a succinct overview of capabilities and direct to `/list_commands` for details

 - `/export_prompt`: Export the complete prompt for a query
   - **Parameters**: `question` (your query), `private` (visibility toggle)